 - Then click ‘Repair’ to recover the excel file.

 This method has proved to be helpful a number of times.
 However, if it doesn’t work for you, then give a try to the following tips too.

-#2.
-Change excel file format – If your excel file was created using an older version of MS Excel, then you might not be able to access it in new Excel version.
+2. Change excel file format: If your excel file was created using an older version of MS Excel, then you might not be able to access it in the new Excel version.
 In such a scenario, changing the file format will solve the problem.
 The older format was XLS, and the new format is XLSX.
 Changing this format will make the file accessible.
 Go through the following steps to change the format.

 - Open the file explorer.

 - Open the folder which contains the corrupt excel file.